skx/cpmulator/README.md

 * `TYPE`
   * View the contents of the named file - wildcards are not permitted.
 * `REN`
-  * Rename files, so "`REN NEW = OLD`" - again wildcards are not permitted, nor is cross-drive renaming.
-This will fail until I've implemented F_RENAME, as tracked in #37.
+  * Rename files, so "`REN NEW=OLD`" - again note that wildcards are not permitted, nor is cross-drive renaming.

 </details>